 Stopping your treatment: Do NOT suddenly stop taking Pro-Gabapentin without talking to your healthcare professional first.
-If you do this, it may cause you to:

-- have more seizures; or - experience other withdrawal symptoms such as anxiety, sleeplessness, nausea, pain and/or sweating, shaking (tremor), headache, depression, dizziness, or feeling abnormal or unwell.
+If you do this, it may cause you to have more seizures or experience anxiety, sleeplessness, nausea, pain and/or sweating.
 Stopping your treatment must be a gradual process that you discuss with your healthcare professional.